 - Am I okay with not seeing a return on my investment – both time and money if I don’t achieve the goal?

 - When I hit a road bump do I stop taking steps necessary to achieve my goal?

 - Is my stress level higher than before embarking on the path towards my goals?

 - Has my sleep pattern been disrupted due to trying to achieve my goal?

 How many did you answer yes to?
 Greater than 5?
-If you answered yes to 5 or more than you are definitely motivated to achieving your goal.
-If you answered yes to 3 – 5 of the questions then you are moderately motivated.
-If you answer yes to less than 3 then you may want to reconsider the goal and get clarity on how this goal supports your overall journey in life and what will it bring to enhancing your life.
-Now, please know that there are a few questions that if you are highly motivated you will actually respond no to.
-Use these few questions to help bring clarity to your goal so you can better define it and outline your plan for achievement.
+If you answer yes to 5 or more than you are definitely have motivation to achieving your goal.
+If you answer yes to 3 – 5 of the questions then you have a moderate level of motivation.
+Answering yes to less than 3?
+Then you may will to reconsider the goal.
+Get clarity on how this goal supports your overall journey in life.
+What will it bring to enhancing your life.
+Now, please know there are a few questions if you are highly motivated you will actually respond no to.
+Use these few questions to help bring clarity to your goal.
+You can better define it and outline your plan for achievement.

 Next month we’ll continue to delve further into the topic of motivation.